Greater Sage-Grouse Population Monitoring Framework: Frequently Asked Questions

 Q. Do aggregation of leks and associated male counts occur, and how will this affect the use of the data?

 A. Yes, aggregation of leks occurs when lek locations are within 500 meters of each other; the location and male counts are aggregated.
-Please refer to the lek database cheat sheet for an outline of these rules.
+Please refer to the lek database cheat sheet for an overview of these rules.

 Q. Where can we find the sage-grouse standardized lek database?

 A. These data are managed by states and protected to ensure sage-grouse breeding sites are not disturbed.
-Access to these data must be requested through each state wildlife management agency.
+Access to these data must be requested directly through each state wildlife management agency.

 Spatial Clusters